TajGordon/rcj-nats/CLOSE_BALL_ZONE.md

 1. **Close zone detection** (checked first)
    - Small focused area
    - Extra sensitive thresholds
+   - **NO MIRROR MASK** - Searches raw frame in rectangle
+   - Works even if zone extends outside mirror circle
    - Faster processing (smaller region)

 2. **Normal detection** (fallback)
    - Full mirror frame
+   - **Mirror mask applied** - Only searches inside mirror circle
    - Standard thresholds
    - Used if close zone finds nothing

+## Important: No Mirror Mask in Close Zone

+The close zone detection intentionally **does NOT apply the mirror mask**.
+This means:

+✅ **Zone can extend outside mirror** - Works even if dribbler area is outside mirror circle
+✅ **Searches full rectangle** - No masking interference
+✅ **More reliable** - Not affected by mirror detection accuracy
+✅ **Dribbler-specific** - Designed for the specific area where ball is captured

+This is different from normal detection which only searches inside the detected mirror circle.

 ## Visual Feedback